instructlab/community/CONTRIBUTOR_ROLES.md

   * You provide code that consistently pass tests.
   * You consistently address bugs or issues that are discovered after code has been accepted.

-**Note:** Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a Reviewer for the project that they are active in.

 ### Triager

 Triagers are active contributors in the community through issue and pull request triage.
 Triagers are expected to remain active in this task.